Fody/MethodDecorator/README.md

 [Introduction to Fody](http://github.com/Fody/Fody/wiki/SampleUsage)

-This version is fork of [Fody/MethodDecorator](https://github.com/Fody/MethodDecorator) with changes I found useful

-Differences from original Fody/MethodDecorator:
-* No attributes or interfaces in root namespace (actually without namespace) are required
-* Interceptor attribute can be declared and implemented in a separate assembly
-* Init method is called before any method and receives the method reference and args
-* OnEntry/OnExit/OnException methods don't receive the method reference anymore
-* IntersectMethodsMarkedByAttribute attribute allows you to intersect a method marked by any attribute

 ### Your Code
 	// Atribute should be "registered" by adding as module or assembly custom attribute [module: Interceptor]